bruvv/LILYGO-T-Higrow-Esphome/README.md

 [Deepsleep.yaml](https://github.com/bruvv/LILYGO-T-Higrow-Esphome/blob/main/common/deepsleep.yaml)

 If you want to run the battery it is wise to enable this so it will sleep.
+You can do this in the [LILYGO-T-Higrow-ESP32.yaml](https://github.com/bruvv/LILYGO-T-Higrow-Esphome/blob/main/LILYGO-T-Higrow-ESP32.yaml)

 [dht.yaml](https://github.com/bruvv/LILYGO-T-Higrow-Esphome/blob/main/common/dht.yaml)